-BELT REMOVAL -
+BELT REMOVAL

-- Remove mower from tractor (See "TO REMOVE MOWER" in this section of manual). - Work belt off mandrel pulley and idler pulleys. - · Pull belt away from mower.
+- Remove mower from tractor (See "TO REMOVE MOWER" in this section of manual). - · Work belt off both mandrel pulleys and idler pulleys. - Pull belt away from mower.

-BELT INSTALLATION -
+BELT INSTALLATION

-- Work belt around mandrel pulley and idler pulleys. - Make sure belt is in all pulley grooves and inside all belt guides. - Install mower (See "TO INSTALL MOWER" in this section of manual).
+- Work belt around both mandrel pulleys and idler pulleys. - Ensure belt is in all pulley grooves and inside all belt guides. - Install mower (See "To Install Mower" in this section of manual).